 8.3.
-Weather parameters observation stations.
+Weather parameters observation stations

-Oshmyany weather station, in operation since 1962 as a complete Grade 2 station in accordance with the classification used by the World Meteorological Organization, is 44 km south from the NPP site area.
+Oshmyany weather station, in operation since 1962 as a complete Grade 2 station (in accordance with the classification used by the World Meteorological Organization), is 44 km south from the NPP site area.
 Lyntupy weather station, in operation since 1945 as a complete Grade 2 station, is 170 km east from the NPP site area.

 To study the conditions at the Belarusian NPP site in terms of microclimate, the automatic weather station shall be installed in Valeikuny or Chekhi settlement; this station will be used to measure air temperature and humidity, wind direction and speed, precipitations and atmospheric pressure in the real-time mode.
-To make the pollutant transfer forecasts more accurate including those for radioactive pollutants, for various distances and heights, the remote measurement equipment intended to measure meteorological parameters (wind speed and direction, first of all) shall be installed in the NPP observation zone.
+To make the pollutant transfer forecasts more accurate (including those for radioactive pollutants, for various distances and heights), the remote measurement equipment intended to measure meteorological parameters (wind speed and direction, first of all) shall be installed in the NPP observation zone.

 8.4.
-Continuous observation stations siting.
+Continuous observation stations siting

-The list of radiation ecological monitoring stations is presented in table 8 and in annex.
+See Table 8 for the list of radiation ecological monitoring stations.